CreatorSiSo/tiny-calc/README.md

 ## Building

 Make sure that you have a modern version of `gcc` installed before building.
+Needs C++23 support.

 To build the project simply execute the command found in `COMPILE.txt`.